HSC Economics Question Paper Solution 2024 | Maharashtra Board (Download Free PDF)

 i) Study of Aggregates

 Macroeconomics deals with the study of economy as a whole.
-It is concerned with the aggregate concepts such as national income, national output, national employment, general price level,
+It is concerned with aggregate concepts such as national income, national output, national employment, general price level,

 business cycles etc.